SPI Bus

 • MISO (also SDI - Serial Data In): Is used to receive data.
 All devices on the bus share this line.

-In some cases one of MOSI or MISO do not exist as the receiving device only accepts data or sends data.
+In some cases one of MOSI or MISO does not exist as the receiving device only accepts data or sends data.
 It is also possible to configure a quad SPI interface using 4 output data lines.
 This is required only for use with certain components.

 To set up SPI devices in ESPHome, you first need to place a top-level SPI component which defines the pins to use for the functions described above.
 The CS pins are individually managed by the other components that reference the spi component.
 This component also accepts a list of controllers if you want to implement multiple SPI buses.